 By Greg Illes

-For new RVers leveling seems pretty straightforward.
+For most RVers leveling seems pretty straightforward.
 The most difficult thing seems to be getting that pesky bubble centered in the level.
 This is challenging when using leveling ramps or blocks, but less so when using leveling jacks.

 But there are some nuances to leveling and they’re worth the understanding.
 Leveling actually consists of two distinct components, front-to-back and side-to-side.
 These have very different needs and caveats.

 When you level your rig from front-to-back, the biggest concern when using jacks is raising the wheels off the ground.
 If you are on a significant slope, getting the rig level can require that one end rise high enough to put air under tires.
 This is not inherently a bad thing, but it can be horribly dangerous if you reduce or eliminate rear-wheel traction.
 Whether you are in “Park” and/or have your parking brake set, the only way it is effective is through the rear wheels.

 My preference is to select a parking site where I have to raise the front wheels for leveling.
 This lets the rears stay solidly on the ground.
 If this isn’t possible, there are two choices: (1) chock the front wheels (risky); (2) raise the rear wheels on ramps instead of jacks.
 For these reasons, even though I do have leveling jacks on my RV, I like to carry ramps as well.

 When you level side-to-side, you must again use either jacks or ramps.
 But here the situation changes somewhat.
 Yes, you still have the same worries about the parking-brake wheels leaving the ground (don’t).
 But there is also a more subtle concern.
 When the rig tilts left or right, the suspension sway bars (front and rear) begin to be stressed while trying to level the axles with respect to the chassis.